 - Produce guidance for pools and those in health care provision

 - Develop and deliver specific qualifications as well as building a network of delivers.

-In the first year of the project we will work with Durham County Council and Manchester City Council to develop our knowledge and understanding.
+In the first year of the project we worked with Durham County Council and Manchester City Council to develop our knowledge and understanding.

-During the second year we will expand the project to include pools in Leeds, Nottingham, Barking and Dagenham, Bristol and the London Aquatics Centre.
+During the second year we expanded the project to include pools in Crawley, Nottingham, Barking and Dagenham, Bristol, Hackney and Tower Hamlets.

-By the end of the third year we hope to be working with over 100 swimming pools, trained 300 key swimming staff and 300 staff in front line roles, and developed 60 cascade courses to aid sustainability.
+By the end of the third year we were working with over 100 swimming pools, trained 895 key swimming and centre staff, and upskilled 64 cascade trainers to aid sustainability.

-More importantly, we seek to have positively enhanced the swimming experience for more than 3,000 people living with dementia and helped a further 1,500 adult carers to have practical swimming experience.
+More importantly, we positively enhanced the swimming experience for almost 1,300 people living with dementia and with wider health conditions, and helped 335 adult carers to have practical swimming experience.

-We also hope to support the Prime Minister’s Dementia Challenge of one million Dementia Friends.
+We have also supported the Prime Minister’s Dementia Challenge of one million Dementia Friends.
 Click here to find out more about the Challenge.